 Meet Anis, the tailor who became a polio eradicator

-Amidst the extreme heat of Kandahar City in southern Afghanistan, Anis Faizy, a 24 year-old polio outreach worker, moves with confidence between houses.
+Amidst the extreme heat of the Afghan summer, Masooda, a polio outreach worker, moves with confidence between houses.
 Her aim is to talk to families that refuse to vaccinate their children against polio.
 Her energy is endless and she tops that with a smile and a warm way of talking with women and men.

-For someone her age, Anis has an impressive range of skills.
-Initially a tailor, now she works as a skilled midwife with passion for her community.
+Masooda has an impressive range of skills.
+She works as a skilled midwife with passion for her community.
 She is also a District Communications Officer for the polio programme, leading a team of 56 community outreach workers in her neighbourhood.

-“I want to help my people – polio is a danger to every child, and we should eradicate it”, says Anis.
+“I want to help my people – polio is a danger to every child, and we should eradicate it”, says Masooda.

-Anis leaves her house at 6:30am during immunization campaigns, just as the sun breaks over Kandahar.
+Masooda leaves her house at 6:30am during immunization campaigns, just as the sun rises.
 She checks the outreach plans with her teams before they disperse around the town.
 Through the day, she makes supervisory visits to her teams and obtains updates on vaccine uptake issues.
 When she receives reports on absent and missing children, she converses with families in order to encourage them to vaccinate their children.

 To eradicate polio from Afghanistan, Masooda thinks there is a lot more to do.
 She says, “I will continue to work hard, for every child to be able to walk, attend school and grow healthy.
 It is the whole community cause for generations to come.”